great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 description: Connect Great Expectations to Snowflake Data Assets.
 ---

-In this quickstart, you'll learn how to connect to Snowflake Data Assets.
+In this quickstart, you'll learn how to connect GX Cloud to Snowflake Data Assets.

 ## Prerequisites